bozeman42/prime-teamcw/README.md

 ### Installing

 Steps to get the development environment running.
+- Create a postgreSQL database with the name `teamcw`
 - Set up database tables according to teamcw.sql file
 - Run `npm install`
 - Run `npm start` to start the server